Oppenheimer security clearance hearing: Later analysis of charges

+AEC action nullified

+Over the years, the physicist Fred Ribe, who had organized the 1954 petition, worked towards having the Oppenheimer charges undone, as did other scientists at the Los Alamos National Laboratory.
+Historians also pressed for revocation to be reversed, without success.
+Oppenheimer biographers Kai Bird and Martin J. Sherwin joined this effort in 2006, in conjunction with the J. Robert Oppenheimer Memorial Committee, with the assistance of attorneys at WilmerHale and Arnold & Porter, both of which believed no legal remedies were possible.
+Despite the assistance of Senator Jeff Bingaman of New Mexico, their effort was rebuffed by two secretaries of energy in the Obama administration, Steven Chu and Ernest Moniz.

+The effort gained momentum during the Biden administration, with support from forty-three U.S. senators; and Thomas Mason, the director of the Los Alamos National Laboratory; and by all living past directors of the laboratory.
+Tim Rieser, a senior congressional aide to Senator Patrick Leahy of Vermont, played a key role in moving the action through the federal government.

-On December 16, 2022, Jennifer Granholm, the Secretary of the United States Department of Energy – the successor organization to the AEC – cleared Oppenheimer of the allegations that led to the 1954 revocation of his security clearance.
-Her statement said that, "In 1954, the Atomic Energy Commission revoked Dr. Oppenheimer’s security clearance through a flawed process that violated the Commission’s own regulations.
+On December 16, 2022, Jennifer Granholm, the Secretary of the United States Department of Energy (DOE) – the successor organization to the AEC – vacated the 1954 revocation of Oppenheimer's security clearance.
+Her statement said Oppenheimer's clearance was revoked "through a flawed process that violated the Commission's own regulations.
 As time has passed, more evidence has come to light of the bias and unfairness of the process that Dr. Oppenheimer was subjected to while the evidence of his loyalty and love of country have only been further affirmed."